telerik/maui-docs/controls/dataform/overview.md

 # .NET MAUI DataForm Overview

-Telerik UI for .NET MAUI DataForm is a customizable component allowing you to create a form for collecting or editing business object data.
+The Telerik UI for .NET MAUI DataForm is a customizable component allowing you to create a form for collecting or editing business object data.
 The control supports different commit modes allowing you to commit property values one by one or commit the whole form at once.
 You can also determine at what moment the properties have to be validated choosing between different validation modes.
 The control lets you use rich set of editors out of the box.
 In addition you can use the flexible styling API to customize the groups, editors, validation messages, etc.

 ![.NET MAUI DataForm Overview](images/dataform-overview.png)